 With our mounting points and clearances confirmed we moved on to manufacturing the first sample in full aluminum.
 The unique shape of this tank allowed us to try a different manufacturing process than we often use.
 Instead of bending and welding plates of aluminum together, we decided to extrude the main body of the tank.
 There would still be some welding involved, but the extrusion process lets us create the major shape of the tank in one strong piece with fewer potential failure points.
 We know these trucks see a lot of rough roads and job sites, so we wanted to be sure our tank was strong enough to handle it.

 After a short time filled with anticipation, the production sample of our tank arrived at our facility.
 Jason wasted no time removing the sickly, plastic OEM tank and test fitting ours.
 To say installation was simple would be an understatement.
 The most difficult part of the process was waiting for the coolant to drain from the tank.
 With the tank empty, installing our production sample was a matter of pushing on three hoses and spinning down two bolts.
 A splash of coolant and our F-150’s engine bay was looking better than ever.

 While we liked the overall shape of the tank and it fit perfectly, Jason did have one small design change.
 We originally thought welding a logo plate onto the top of the tank would give it a rugged look, but in the end, it just kind of looked slapped on.
 So, with a quick update to the model, Jason designed a stamped logo into the side of the tank for a sleeker look.
 Of course, we also had to listen to our customers’ requests for a wrinkle black finish.

 With R&D and test-fitting complete, our tank was ready for the world.
-The pre-sale for this expansion tank is now live on our website, so check it out, and as always, let us know what you think.
+This expansion tank is now live on our website, so check it out; and as always, let us know what you think.

 Thanks for reading,